 Still, the image is compelling, and we thought that maybe this kind of image might be an interesting way to proceed.

 Carol Lee went for texture:

-Hard to tell in the photos, but the one on the left is brown, the one on the left is yellow.
+Hard to tell in the photos, but the one on the left is brown, the one on the right is yellow.
 There would be lots of movement in it.
 Marc had the idea of putting an image like mine or his on the dangly bits.
 Dale remembered the image transfer sheets that all the artists are using these days: we could transfer a photo image like the winter tree directly to fabric, then cut it into shreds.

 We talked about what to make the banners out of.
 Dale pointed out that if we made them out of muslin and painted them, it would be cheaper, we’d get the colors we wanted, and they’d be stiff as if starched (our other motif in MMH.)